Understanding and Using Page Templates in Liferay

 Introduction

-In Liferay, Page templates provide a predefined page structure that can be used when creating new pages.
-It is useful for consistency while allowing some customizations per page.
+A Page Template in Liferay provides a predefined page layout and structure that can be reused when creating new pages.
+It is useful for maintaining consistency while allowing minor customizations per page.

 Why are they useful?